bevyengine/bevy-website/content/learn/contribute/helping-out/creating-examples.md

 Run `cargo run -p build-templated-pages -- build-example-page` to do this automatically.
 Use a generous sprinkling of keywords in your description: these are commonly used to search for a specific example.
 See the [example style guide](#style-guide) to help make sure the style of your example matches what we're already using.

-More complex demonstrations of functionality are also welcome, but these should be submitted to [`bevy-assets`](https://github.com/bevyengine/bevy-assets).

 ## Style guide